 If you have more than what you need, then give the excess to another who is in need.

 Your word is your honor, do not break your word unless permission is granted by those you promise something to.

 Always seek harmony and balance in all things.

 Share with others.

 Practice silence and patience.

-Practice modesty in all things; boasting and loud behavior
+Practice modesty in all things; boasting and loud behavior is not acceptable.

 Always ask permission and give thanks for all received.